 According to the CEF’s data, the petrol price showed an over-recovery of 22 cents per litre at the time of changes – meaning pump prices should have dropped by that amount.

-This completely negates the 22 cent per litre over recovery for petrol, and added a further 22 cents per litre charge to the diesel price.
+This completely negates the 22 cents per litre over-recovery for petrol and added a further 22 cents per litre charge to the diesel price.

 According to Autotrader, these calculations are done for each day in the fuel price review period and an average for the fuel price review period is calculated.